charlotteZ765/347project/README.md

 The key components of our approach include careful preprocessing, meaningful feature engineering (e.g., aggregating spending patterns, extracting cabin and group structure), and standardized evaluation using cross-validation and accuracy metrics.
 Our results demonstrate that while XGBoost achieves the highest accuracy, logistic regression provides valuable interpretability, and random forest strikes a balance between the two.
 However, our approach is not without limitations, particularly in the potential for overfitting with more complex models and the challenge of dealing with high-cardinality categorical features.
 Despite these, our framework offers a principled, flexible methodology for predictive modeling in uncertain environments.

 ### Setup: Set up the stage for your experimental results.
 In this competition, our task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
-From the damaged computer system, we have 8694 entries of train data to predict 4278 passengers.
+From the damaged computer system (Kaggle dataset), we have two main components: as training set of 8,694 passengers whose transport status is known, and a test set of 4,278 passengers to predict.

 The datasets contain information about passengers aboard the Spaceship Titanic, with each row representing an individual.
-It includes identifiers like a unique PassengerId, which can also hint at groupings of travelers.
-Passengers' origins and destinations are recorded through the HomePlanet and Destination fields, while demographic and personal details such as Age, Name, and VIP status provide insight into who they are.
-The data also captures whether passengers chose to be in CryoSleep during the voyage and their assigned Cabin location.
-Additionally, spending behavior is tracked across several onboard amenities like the Spa, Food Court, and VR Deck.
-The target variable, Transported, indicates whether a passenger was mysteriously transported to another dimension.

-To summarize, we use TotalSpending for all luxury services, split passenger ID and cabinet ID to analyze separately the detailed cabin and group IDs.
-Because in the same group, the members usually are from the same family, with the group only containing one ID, we create a new variable, TravelingAlone, as to whether the traveler is traveling alone or not.

-For this question, we are building XGBoosting, Random Forest, and Logistic Regression, and analyzing with Cross Validation.
+Here are the key features:
+- Identifiers: PassengerID - Embeds group information, and Cabin, which reflects physical location on the ship (Deck/Num/Side).
+- Demographics: HomePlanet, Age, and VIP status.
+- Behavioral features: participation in CryoSleep, as well as expenditures in RoomService, FoodCourt, ShoppingMall, Spa, and VRDeck.
+- Travel route: indicated by the Destination.
+- Target variable: Transported, a binary label indicating whether a passenger was mysteriously transported to another dimension.

+To enhance model performance, we feature engineered some new variables:
+- TotalSpending: a composite measure aggregating spending across all onboard services to capture engagement level.
+- Cabin decomposition into CabinDeck, CabinNum, and CabinSide to account for all possible location-based effects.
+- Group extraction from PassengerId to define Group and NumberInGroup.
+- TravelingAlone: A derived binary feature indicating whether the passenger is part of a multi-person group.

+Modeling Approach

+We evaluate three classification algorithms:
+	1. Logistic Regression
+Serves as a simple, interpretable linear baseline.
+	•	Parameters: max_iter=1000, C=1.0 (L2 regularization)
+	2. Random Forest
+A robust ensemble method capable of capturing non-linear relationships.
+	•	Tuned parameters: n_estimators, max_depth, min_samples_split
+	3. XGBoost
+A gradient boosting model optimized for performance on tabular data.
+	•	Handles missing values natively and includes built-in regularization
+	•	Tuned parameters: learning_rate, n_estimators, max_depth

+All models are trained within a unified scikit-learn Pipeline, which standardizes preprocessing and ensures consistent evaluation:
+	•	Numerical features: Transformed using PowerTransformer and StandardScaler
+	•	Categorical features: Imputed with a constant value and one-hot encoded using OneHotEncoder

+### Model #1: Logistic Regression

+### Model #2: Random Forest

+### Model #3: XG Boost

 ### Results: Describe the results from your experiments.
 Main results: Describe the main experimental results you have; this is where you highlight the most interesting findings.